-The 2021 Annual Meeting of Stockholders of Alexander's, Inc., a Delaware corporation (the "Company" or "Alexander's"), will be held virtually via the Internet, on Thursday, May 20, 2021, beginning at 10:00 A.M., New York City time, for the following purposes:
+The 2023 Annual Meeting of Stockholders of Alexander's, Inc., a Delaware corporation (the "Company" or "Alexander's"), will be held virtually via the Internet, on Thursday, May 18, 2023, beginning at 10:00 A.M., New York City time, for the following purposes:

-- (1) To elect three persons to the Board of Directors of the Company.
-Each person elected will serve for a term of three years and until his or her respective successor is duly elected and qualified. - (2) To consider and vote upon the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the current year. - (3) To transact such other business as may properly come before the meeting or any adjournment or postponement of the meeting.
+(1) To elect three persons to the Board of Directors of the Company.
+Each person elected will serve for a term of three years and until his or her respective successor is duly elected and qualified.

+(2) To consider and vote upon the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the current year.